 “Memory of a Sapphire” has that thump-thump of the kick drum to get you all riled up for what’s coming next, and the hook will stick in your brain for hours if not days.
 Shifting gears a bit, “Not My God” isn’t exactly a ballad, but it still dips its toe in those waters.
 Federoff does a back and forth duet with world-renowned vocalist Apollo Papathanesio (ex-FIREWIND, SPIRITUAL BEGGARS) and quite frankly it’s one of the album’s best and most impactful songs.
 “Captor and the Captive” balances the heavy and catchy perfectly, while the acoustic and medieval-flavored “Velvet Road” shows off a more poignant and wistful side of the band’s music.

 To close out the journey “Healer of Hatred” pulls out all the stops.
 You’ve got your heavy riffs, your symphonic elements, your amazing vocals, and your big hooks, all rolled up into one hell of a statement, and that statement is this: “You better sit up and take notice because we’re comin’.
 And we’re not gonna stop comin’ till you give us what we want.”
 INSATIA is without a doubt hell-bent on world domination when it comes to their particular brand of metal.
 Anyone who may have passed on this band before should be fired.
-But you can contact them HERE if you wish to make amends.
+But that really doesn’t matter.
 As long as they keep writing albums like Phoenix Aflame there’s nothing out there that can stop them.
 And you can take that to the bank.

 STANDOUT TRACKS: ALL OF THEM